Mountain Style Landscaping: How To Create A Natural Look For Your Home

 How To Use Plants And Trees To Create Natural Landscape

 When you’re landscaping your home, it’s important to use organic shapes.
 Plants and trees are called softscape, and when found in natural landscapes, they take their design cues from nature.
 You don’t want a lot of straight lines and hard edges.
 Instead, you want the landscape to flow and merge with the natural surroundings.
 This can be done by using plants and trees that grow well in your area, and by using design principles that mimic nature.
-Use plants and trees that provide a variety of different textures, foliage, and sizes.
-Instead of sharp corners and angles, think of organic lines and areas that overlap and spill into pathways or other hardscaped areas.

 How To Use Rocks To Create A Natural Look